A dream doesn't become reality through magic; it takes sweat, determination and hard work — Colin Powell

 My aim for writing that blog was to spread awareness about the heroic attributes of these people – how ordinary people become extraordinary through sheer-will and determination.

 Taking up from where I had left off, today’s blog is dedicated to Santosh Kumar.
 Santosh is one of the expert finishers in our facility.
-A finisher is someone who performs the last step in a manufacturing process.
-His job is to assemble various pieces and stitch everything up to make an amazing leather bag using high quality threads, brass fittings and zippers.
+A finisher is someone who performs the last step in the manufacturing process.
+His job is to assemble various pieces and stitch everything up to make an amazing leather bag using high-quality threads, brass fittings, and zippers.
 And what a damn good finisher Santosh is!

 Santosh is chirpy, jovial on the outside, yet emotional and loyal on the inside.
 In a friendly chat I had with him last time, he talked about being happy personally and his wife Sunita who is his source of power.
 Excerpts:

 SG: Santosh, take us through your journey of life.
 How it all begin?

 Santosh: I’m from Hanotiya village in Peeplu Tehsil of Tonk district in Rajasthan, India.
 My father was a mason.
 My mother was a homemaker.
 I have a younger brother as well, who now works in a watchmaking company.

 During childhood, I got afflicted with polio due to which my right leg has become dysfunctional.
 I studied in a government school and completed my 12th from there.
 I still remember the time when our classes used to be held under a big banyan tree as at that time we did not have proper rooms and fans etc.